ONSITE SEWAGE TREATMENT SYSTEMS

 - Avoid flushing sanitary napkins, tampons, disposable diapers, condoms, or other non-biodegradable products into your sewage system.

 - Avoid flushing prescription and over-the-counter medications into your sewage system.
-Dispose of unwanted medications in your garbage cart for pickup service.
+For proper disposing of unwanted medications refer to the following information at theKalamazoo County Household Hazardous Waste Center.

 Sewage Backup Clean Up Recommendations (pdf)